 Like most arguments, this one contains a small kernel of truth.
 Have you ever felt that people look down on you for your food?
 Felt that you were looked on as lower class because of your choices?
 I know I have.
-The bag boy at Whole Foods who asked if I made Hamburger Helper with all the ground beef I bought.
-The HEB cashier who seemed to pity me for my cart with dried beans, rice and unbleached white flour.
-The coworker who implied I was ethnophobic and narrow-minded for my dislike of sushi to name a few instances.
+The bag boy who asked with a smirk if I made Hamburger Helper with all the ground beef I bought.
+The cashier who seemed to pity me for my cart with dried beans, rice and unbleached white flour.
+The coworker who implied I was xenophobic and narrow-minded for my dislike of sushi to name a few instances.
 I think we all have experiences like this from time to time.
 And the truth is there are snobs out there who do in fact pride themselves on their high-class food.
 They enjoy these little moments where they can boost their ego just a bit at the expense of someone else.

 And then there are little food snobberies brought on by advertising.
 What, you don’t buy brand name beans?
 Instead you buy the store brand.
 Or you never buy processed foods.
-Believe it or not when I was a child this was a mark of poverty.
+Believe it or not when I was a child this was a mark of poverty!
 Middle-class families bought processed store brand foods.
 People thought you were poor if you had to pinch pennies like that.
 No one would buy from scratch ingredients with the work it entails unless their budget forced them to.
 While this attitude has completely flipped now, I still see some remnants of it here in Texas.
-Like the HEB cashier I mentioned above.
-It was hard for her to understand why I was buying poor folks food .
+Like the cashier I mentioned above.

 I live in an area where you can find people who will skip meals to afford to eat at a hot local restaurant.
 Where some folks are embarrassed for people to know what the actually normally eat when no one is looking.
 They don’t have a lot of money to eat this expensively all the time but they’d like for people to think they do.
 This to me is the real snobbery, using food as a status symbol and an identity at the expense of health.
 I doubt this is all that common though really.
 For whatever reason we do see some of it here.
 And this kind of snobbery is relatively common in the media.
 This is the snobbery to which Dr. Oz refers.

 Behaving this way isn’t healthy so health is clearly not the top concern.
 They are missing meals or eating ramen and mac-n-cheese when alone, so they can eat expensively when someone is looking.
 While they give lip service to healthy eating it just isn’t the main worry, or they would balance out their food budget more.
-This lip service to health makes it easy for the doctors of spin to mix these folks up with those who just want healthy food for their families In logic, this has a name: conflation.
-The media is deliberately muddying the water by mixing the two groups together.
+This lip service to health makes it easy for the doctors of spin to mix these folks up with those who just want healthy food for their families.

 The Doctors of Spin